Who Is Jamie Foxx?

 Foxx then featured prominently in The Kingdom (2007), a thriller about a terrorist attack on Americans in Saudi Arabia.
 In 2009 he portrayed Nathaniel Ayers in the drama The Soloist, with Robert Downey Jr., and starred in Law Abiding Citizen.
 Returning to lighter fare, Foxx appeared in the 2010 romantic comedy Valentine's Day, with Jessica Biel and Jennifer Garner.
 He also had a supporting role in the workplace comedy Horrible Bosses (2011), starring Jason Bateman, Jennifer Aniston and Kevin Spacey, and lent his voice to the animated children's film Rio the following year.

 In late 2012 Foxx burst back onto the big screen with a leading role in Quentin Tarantino's action western Django Unchained.
-He starred as Django, a freed slave who teams up with a bounty hunter (Christoph Waltz) to find his wife (Kerry Washington) and face off against the plantation owner (Leonardo DiCaprio) who has her captive.
+He starred as Django, a freed enslaved person who teams up with a bounty hunter (Christoph Waltz) to find his wife (Kerry Washington) and face off against the plantation owner (Leonardo DiCaprio) who has her captive.
 The cast also included Samuel L. Jackson and Jonah Hill.

 'White House Down,' 'Spider-Man 2,' 'Annie'